jundalisay/superb/content/en/research/say/treatise/b3-notes.md

 another, is, by a moral estimate of the individual welfare in each respectively.

-8. And will be so for the most part, though not entirely, wher- ever the members of the community have no other hope of subsistence, than from the product of their own produc- tive means; for the whole surplus of revenue thus created, is sure to go, in the end, to the appropriators of the natural sources of production; leaving those, whose productive means are merely personal, to employ them upon some other object, or upon an enlarged production of the same object.
-And this is a complete answer to the position of Sismondi and Malthus, that economy of human produc- tive exertion makes the multiplication of unproductive consumers, not only probable, but necessary.
-But where a poor-law or monastic establishment provides for the sub- sistence of the human agency thus rendered superfluous, there will probably be no increase of national revenue con- sequent upon a saving of productive agency; for the sur- plus labour is thereby released from the necessity of exer- tion in some other channel.
+8. Wherever the members of the community have no other hope of subsistence, than from the product of their own produc- tive means; for the whole surplus of revenue thus created, is sure to go, in the end, to the appropriators of the natural sources of production; leaving those, whose productive means are merely personal, to employ them upon some other object, or upon an enlarged production of the same object.
+And this is a complete answer to the position of Sismondi and Malthus, that economy of human productive exertion makes the multiplication of unproductive consumers, not only probable, but necessary.

+But where a poor-law or monastic establishment provides for the subsistence of the human agency thus rendered superfluous, there will probably be no increase of national revenue consequent upon a saving of productive agency; for the sur- plus labour is thereby released from the necessity of exertion in some other channel.
 With such institutions, the en- largement of productive power by machinery or otherwise may be very great, without any enlargement of national production, revenue, or wealth.
 Tr.

 9. Vide Wealth of Nations, book i. c.
 5.